awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-auto-mv.md

   It isn't guaranteed that a query that meets the criteria will initiate the creation of an automated materialized view\.
 The system determines from which candidates to create a view, based on its expected benefit to the workload and cost in resources to maintain, which includes the cost to the system to refresh\.
 Each resulting materialized view is usable by automatic query rewriting\.
 + Even though AutoMV might be initiated by a subquery or individual legs of set operators, the resulting materialized view won't contain subqueries or set operators\.
-+  An important characteristic of AutoMV is that it is performed using spare background cycles to help achieve that user workloads are not impacted\.
-If the cluster is busy or running out of storage space, AutoMV ceases its activity and might delete automated materialized views, if necessary, to facilitate that user workloads continue without performance degradation\.
 + To determine if AutoMV was used for queries, view the EXPLAIN plan and look for `%_auto_mv_%` in the output\.
 For more information, see [EXPLAIN](https://docs.aws.amazon.com/redshift/latest/dg/r_EXPLAIN.html)\.

 ## Automated materialized views limitations<a name="materialized-view-auto-mv-limitations"></a>